adityarc19/Ball-images-classifier/README.md

 ### Model

 For the model, I have used transfer learning, particularly a ResNet34 network.
 At first, I have used my input image data on the pre-trained layers and then un-trained all of them to train them again from scratch to see which approach gives better results.
-Their is a lot of data cleaning performed before starting building the model because it had a lot of noisy and uncorrect data.
+Their is a lot of data cleaning performed before starting to build the model because it had a lot of noisy and uncorrect data.
 Finally, I have experimented with multiple hyperparameter tunings to finally come up with the best model fit for our data.

 And the final result that I got is: